More results...

 Ebony/Curated

 Since its establishment in 2015, the gallery has continued to support creatives whose practices engage with intimate lived experiences within broader cultural and aesthetic contexts.
-Loop Editions is an add-on to the gallery and showcases artists’ originals, editions, and collectables in a bright, sunny café space adjacent to the gallery.
+Loop Editions is an add-on to the gallery, showcasing artists’ originals, editions, and collectables in a bright, sunny café space adjacent to the gallery.

 Where: 67 Loop Street, Cape Town City Centre